altegox/AltEgo/README.md

 ## Rangenx

-A Java RAG framework for LLMs.
+A Java agent framework for LLMs.